New Diagnostic Tests in Glomerular Disease

 - Explain the role of complement and C3 levels in glomerular diseases.

 Gerald B. Appel, M.D.

 Director of Clinical Nephrology

 New York, New York

-Gerald B. Appel, M.D., has indicated that he has relevant financial relationships to disclose and that his discussion will include mention of investigational or off-label usage.
+Gerald B. Appel, M.D., faculty for this educational activity, has indicated that he has relevant financial relationships to disclose with ineligible companies* and that his discussion will include mention of investigational or off-label usage.
 Dr. Appel has indicated that he has affiliation/financial interest with the following:

 Speakers' Bureau for Takeda and Genentech